wks-sumo-logic/sumologic-splunk-inspector/readme.md

        It can be downloaded from https://git-scm.com/downloads

     3. Open a new shell/command prompt.
 It must be new since only a new shell will include the new python path that was created in step 1.
-Cd to the folder where you want to install sumotoolbox.
+Cd to the folder where you want to install the project

     4. Execute the following command to install pipenv, which will manage all of the library dependencies for us: